swissspidy/performant-translations/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/swissspidy/performant-translations/releases).

+= 1.1.0 =

+* Enhancement: Support for this functionality existing in WordPress 6.5.
+* Enhancement: Added hardening for file paths not being strings because of a faulty plugin filter.
+* Enhancement: Invalidate OPcache after writing PHP files.
+* Enhancement: Improve compatibility with pluralized strings referenced as singulars.

 = 1.0.9 =

 * Enhancement: Improved compatibility with WPML string translation add-on.